 If, however, you’re not able to reach an agreement you can take your dispute to the Australian Financial Complaints Authority.

-Choose the right insurer
+Choose the right insurance provider

 When it comes to making a car insurance claim, having the right insurance provider can help ease your mind.
 Consider a disability insurance specialist like Blue Badge Insurance.
 We’re with you from start to finish and pride ourselves on excellent customer service.